amanpreet692/SentenceRepresentations/README.md

 ## Operate on Model:

 The following scripts help you operate on these models: `train.py`, `predict.py`, `evaluate.py`.
 To understand how to use them, simply run `python train.py -h`, `python predict.py -h` etc and it will show you how to use these scripts.
 We will give you a high-level overview below though:

-**Caveat:** The command examples below demonstrate how to use them *after filling-up* the expected code in the model code files.
-They won't work before that.

 ### Train: